 The Buffalo Hill hike, from Wong Nai Tau to Pak Sha Wan, is the perfect blend of scenic and challenging.
-At almost 7 kms long, the best way to describe the hike is that it has a long climb up, and a long walk down.
+At almost 7 km long, the best way to describe the hike is that it has a long climb up, and a long walk down.
 But the incline and decline are relatively moderate.

 On the way to Buffalo Hill, you get to appreciate views of Shatin, Plover Cove Reservoir, and even Shenzhen if it’s a clear day!
 And on your way down, you’ll be in awe of the breathtaking views of Sai Kung and Ma On Shan Country Park.

 From on top of West Buffalo Hill and Buffalo Hill, you get to admire gorgeous 360-degree panoramic views.
 It is worth noting that these are two different peaks, and although they’re side-by-side, they offer different perspectives of the same view.

 So, if you’re up for a scenic and challenging hike, here’s what you need to know about the Buffalo Hill Hike.

 Buffalo Hill Hike – Map & Elevation Profile

 At almost 7 kms, the Buffalo Hill Hike isn’t exactly short.
 Although you can rush through the hike and complete it in 3 hours, you’d want to take your time to really admire the views.

 The highest point on this hike is Buffalo Hill at 606 metres, which is a good 111 metres higher than Lion Rock.
 But because the incline of the Buffalo Hill hike is less steep, the Lion Rock Hike feels far more intense.

 Click here to open the hiking directions on Google Maps.

-And here is quick video of the entire hike to give you a glimpse of what lies ahead.
+And here is a quick video of the entire hike to give you a glimpse of what lies ahead.

 Subscribe to my YouTube channel